NHOrus/neuroi-quest/thread3/turn7o2.md

 Many of the girls blinked in surprise at the appearance of a simple smiling face appeared on her helm.
 "Hello, I am Emissary Zero Zero.
 Most future interaction between our races will be left to those of our design.
 Allow me the pleasure of being the first to greet you to your new home, I hope it shall be of adequate satisfaction.
 If you have any questions, I shall endeavour to answer them now."

-"Warm" Su-Hyun thought.
-"She seems really nice."
-Beside her, Meiling hesitantly raised a hand.
+"*Warm*" Su-Hyun thought. "*She seems really nice.*" Beside her, Meiling hesitantly raised a hand.
 "I'm really grateful for how you all rescued us and all, really, but will we be able to see our families again anytime soon?
 I'm the only one Mom really has left."

 The Emissary's voice seemed to take on a downcast tone.
 "Unfortunately, due to our current conflict with the human governments we are unable to spare the time and resources to safely return you to your homes.
 Furthermore, the Empire of Fuso still retains control of Zhong Guo and Inchon, and is currently conducting further advances down South-East Asia, therefore we believe that there is a likely possibility that there will be efforts to recapture you should you be returned.
 I am sorry we are not able to render more assistance in this matter."